wix-incubator/lerna-script/README.md

  - normalize `package.json`s of all modules (ex. fix repo url, docs url) on pre-push/pre-commit;
  - generate [WebStorm](https://www.jetbrains.com/webstorm/) project for all modules in repo;
  - sync dependencies across all modules - ex. to have same version of mocha;
- - have composite tasks (install, run n scripts) to ease maintenance for large teams/OSS projects.
+ - have composite tasks (install, run npm scripts) to ease maintenance for large teams/OSS projects.
  - regenerate readme's for root readme and all modules that are using ex. [markdown-magic](https://github.com/DavidWells/markdown-magic);
  - whatever else you need.